In this article:

 Β

-The Cycle of Seasons β because each season has its own themes
+The Cycle of Seasons β because each season has its own challenges

 π± In spring: The first ticks awaken, allergies begin, the body restarts.